coolguyalex/Monolith/Readme.md

 Transferring data via serial UART will likley be necessary when high volumes of data are passed in future iterations.

 ### Sensor details
-All frequencies (and to a lesser extent, Domains ) could be adjusted to be proportionate to interation based on installation design.
+All chage frequencies, domain variabilities, and values are adjustable by code and installation design.

 | Sensor | Frequency of Change | Domain of Variability | Likley Values | Notes |
 |--------|---------------------|-----------------------|---------------|-------|